geopm/geopm/service/docs/source/runtime.rst

 all process CPU affinity requirements.
 This wrapper is documented in the :doc:`geopmlaunch(1)<geopmlaunch.1>` man page.

-``Geopmlaunch`` supports various underlying MPI application launchers as shown in the :doc:`geopmlaunch(1)<geopmlaunch.1>` man page.
+``geopmlaunch`` supports various underlying MPI application launchers as shown in the :doc:`geopmlaunch(1)<geopmlaunch.1>` man page.
 If your system's launch mechanism is not supported, then you must enforce affinity requirements, and all options to the GEOPM runtime must be passed through